Biden tells Putin Russia must crack down on cybercriminals

 “President Biden reiterated that the United States will take any necessary action to defend its people and its critical infrastructure in the face of this continuing challenge,” the White House added.

-The latest conversation between the two world leaders followed a series of ransomware attacks on vital infrastructure and major corporations that have elevated the threat to an urgent national security problem for the Biden administration.
+Officials did not immediately announce any specific actions they were taking or would consider taking.
+There are few easy options to resolve the threat without risking a conflict that could spiral out of control beyond the cybersecurity realm.

+The Biden administration took office on the heels of a massive cyberespionage campaign known as SolarWinds that U.S. officials have linked to Russian intelligence operatives.
+But ransomware attacks, perpetrated generally by criminal hacker gangs rather than state-sponsored hackers, appear to have eclipsed old-fashioned spying as a potent threat.

 A May attack on a pipeline that supplies roughly half the fuel consumed on the East Coast caused the company to temporarily halt operations.
-Colonial Pipeline paid roughly $4.4 million in ransom, and U.S. authorities were able to claw back a large portion of that sum in a law enforcement operation last month.
+Colonial Pipeline paid roughly $4.4 million in ransom, although U.S. authorities were able to claw back a large portion of that sum in a law enforcement operation last month.

-Hackers also extorted an $11 million ransom payment from JBS SA, the world’s largest meat processor.
+Hackers also recently extorted an $11 million ransom payment from JBS SA, the world’s largest meat processor.